scrapy/scrapy/docs/intro/install.rst

 If you're running Debian Linux, run the following command as root::

-   apt-get install python-twisted python-libxml2 python-pyopenssl python-simplejson
+   apt-get install python-twisted python-libxml2 python-pyopenssl python-simplejson python-setuptools

 Then::